appsSEO Tools

 Weak product attributes

-Important attributes like brand, SKU, material, size, color, variant, or inventory signals are absent or too vague.
+Important comparison attributes like material, size, color, compatibility, model, variant, shipping, returns, or inventory signals are absent or too vague.

 Workflow